Plunderswap/plunderswap-subgraph/README.md

 ### erc20-TACO

-This demo (/subgraphs/erc20-TACO) is a simple ERC20 token with a Transfer event.
+This demo (/subgraphs/erc20-kUSD) is a simple ERC20 token with a Transfer event.
 It is an ERC20 that was created on the ZQ1 blockchain.
-Can be access at <http://138.201.20.24:8000/subgraphs/name/erc20/TACO>
+Can be access at <http://138.201.20.24:8000/subgraphs/name/erc20/kUSD>

-- Token address: 0x2aE05Bfc681D7872209A3Bf1A9513Bd4A48E66f0
+- Token address: 0xE9df5b4b1134A3aadf693Db999786699B016239e
-- Start block: 3592195
+- Start block: 4105876
-- Token Name: TACO
+- Token Name: kUSD

+## Subgraphs

-## Subgraphs - TO DO - Update to Zilliqa 2.0 or delete if we arent going to use them
+TO DO - Update to Zilliqa 2.0 or delete if we arent going to use them

 1. **[Blocks](https://thegraph.com/legacy-explorer/subgraph/pancakeswap/blocks)**: Tracks all blocks on Binance Smart Chain.